Jemimah-Odame-Mensah/Incident-Handler-s-Journal/README.md

 # Security Incident Documentation
-This repository showcases my work on documenting a Security Incident Response scenario as part of my cybersecurity training.
+This repository showcases my work on documenting a Security Incident Response scenario as part of my Google cybersecurity training.
 The scenario was designed to simulate a real-world incident, allowing me to practice incident response principles by using an Incident Handler’s Journal, a crucial tool in the cybersecurity incident response process.

 ## Project Overview
 In this scenario, I handled a simulated security incident involving a ransomware attack on a small U.S. healthcare clinic.
 The attack severely disrupted the clinic’s operations by encrypting critical files, including patient records, rendering the company’s systems unusable.
 The incident stemmed from a phishing attack that allowed unethical hackers to deploy ransomware after employees downloaded a malicious attachment.